Neuroquila-n8fall/JunkersControl/README.md

 You can also use the web UI (See: Firmware Update on the menu bar) to upload the `firmware.bin` and `littlefs.bin` files to update the firmware and filesystem image.

 - A firmware-only update preserves the existing LittleFS configuration.
-- Before uploading `littlefs.bin`, download `/configuration.json` from the file manager as a backup.
-Replacing the filesystem erases the active configuration and installs the credential-free template.
+- A `littlefs.bin` update performed through the web interface validates and copies the active configuration to the separate NVS partition before replacing LittleFS.
+On the next boot it restores the configuration once, before normal configuration loading.
+The update is cancelled if a safe backup cannot be made.
-- After a filesystem update, upload the backup as `/configuration.json` and click **Reload Configuration**.
-A successful reload activates WiFi, MQTT, CAN, auxiliary-sensor, and LED settings without requiring a power cycle.
-Without a backup, connect to the `CERASMARTER` setup access point and configure the template values through the web UI.
+- Keep a downloaded `/configuration.json` backup for recovery.
+Direct PlatformIO, esptool, or programmer-based filesystem flashing cannot be intercepted by the running firmware and therefore still installs the credential-free template.
+After such an update, upload the backup as `/configuration.json` and click **Reload Configuration**.
 - Configuration saves from the web UI are written atomically and verified before they replace the previous file.
 If validation or writing fails, the previous configuration remains available as a backup.

 ## Telnet Console